Nominated by Margaret Kaiser; researched by Mary Beth Craven and Margaret Kaiser; narrative by Margaret Kaiser

 Before the advent of the shopping mall, mega-mart, or broadcast media, the hub of any neighborhood was its general store.
 Here, one could usually buy provisions of all kinds, meet neighbors, and catch up on news of the day—which, to immigrant communities, often served as a lifeline to news from “the old country” as well.

 This object is comprised of two 100-year-old grocery store account books, which were recently uncovered in the files of the Borough of Northvale, where they had been kept for many years.
 With the borough’s centennial approaching in 2016, attempts were made to review them but, unfortunately, the deteriorated condition of the books made this difficult.
 They had become so delicate that the paper began to disintegrate whenever it was touched.
-This was not surprising, as paper produced in the mid–nineteenth century was most often made of wood fibers and treated with an acidic sizing to minimize ink bleed.
-This combination makes the paper increasingly brittle as it ages and the acidic content of the paper continues to deteriorate it.
-In lieu of a full conservation, the GSBC digitized the fragile pages, allowing the Society to capture the information and provide access for future generations of researchers.
+(Paper produced in the mid–nineteenth century onwards was most often made of wood fibers held together with sizing, which is acidic and weakens and yellows paper over time.)
+In lieu of a full conservation, which can help halt the rate of deterioration but not repair the fragility or bring back lost areas, the GSBC digitized the fragile pages, allowing the Society to capture the information and provide access for future generations of researchers.

 Why Are These Ledger Books Important?

 Northvale became an independent borough in 1916.
 Prior to that, it was part of the larger Harrington Township which had been established in 1775 and encompassed what became Oradell, Old Tappan, Dumont, Closter, Alpine, Demarest, Haworth, Harrington Park, and Norwood.
 Each of those towns had broken off on their own prior to 1916; Northvale was the last remaining remnant and Harrington Township dissolved with Northvale’s founding in 1916.
 At that time, the borders of Northvale included land that later became the Borough of Rockleigh.